slfagrouche/Real-Estate-Market-Analysis/README.md

 ## Acknowledgments
 * Data provided by Realtor.com
-* Analysis conducted for educational purposes
+* Analysis conducted for educational purposes and hands on experience
-* Special thanks to CISC 3225 course instructors and peers for guidance and feedback